-Allegra Spender is running against Dave Sharma in Wentworth, NSW.
+Allegra Spender beat Dave Sharma in Wentworth, NSW.

 Prior to running for office, Spender worked as a policy analyst in the UK’s treasury department and in the private sector for her family’s fashion business.

-Former ABC reporter Zoe Daniel is running against Tim Wilson in Goldstein, Victoria.
+Former ABC reporter Zoe Daniel thumped Tim Wilson in Goldstein, Victoria.

 During her journalism career she was the ABC’s correspondent in Southeast Asia and Washington DC.

-Most teal independents want to provide voters with an alternative to heel-dragging Liberal MPs.
+Most teal independents wanted to provide voters with an alternative to heel-dragging Liberal MPs.

-They know that historically, the seats they’re targeting are filled with voters who are socially and environmentally progressive (yay LGBT+ rights and solar panels) but economically conservative (yay franking credits and owning 11 houses).
+They knew that historically, the seats they were targeting were (generally) filled with voters who were socially and environmentally progressive (yay LGBT+ rights and solar panels) but economically conservative (yay franking credits and owning 11 houses).

-What will the teal independents do if they are elected?
+What will the teal independents do now they’ve been elected?